 Retrofitting public buildings for energy and water efficiency, April 2017 (4.1MB)

 Alam, M., Zou, P.X.W., Sanjayan, J., Stewart, R.A., Sahin, O., Bertone, E., and Wilson, J., Guidelines for Building Energy and Water Efficiency Retrofitting, IPWEA 2016 Sustainability in Public Work Conference, 24-26 August 2016, Melbourne, Australia.

 Bertone, E., Sahin, O., Stewart, R.A., Zou, P.X.W., Alam, M., and Blair, E., State-of-the-art review revealing a roadmap for public building water and energy efficiency retrofit projects, International Journal of Sustainable Built Environment (December 2016), 5(2) p.
 526-548.

 Zou, P.X.W., Alam, M., Phung, V.M., Wagle, D., Stewart, R.A., Bertone, E., Sahin, O., and Buntine, C., Achieving energy efficiency in government buildings through mandatory policy and program enforcement.
 Frontiers of Engineering Management, 2017 4(1) p.
 92-103

-Bertone, E; Sahin, O; Stewart, R; Sahin, O; Alam, M; Zou, Patrick X.W.; Buntine, Chris; Marshall, C “Barriers and strategies for energy and water retrofits of public buildings” Journal of Cleaner Production Guidelines (not yet in press).
+Bertone, E; Sahin, O; Stewart, R; Sahin, O; Alam, M; Zou, Patrick X.W.; Buntine, Chris; Marshall, C “Barriers and strategies for energy and water retrofits of public buildings” Journal of Cleaner Production Guidelines.